 Day 1 & 2: Rome

 Start your day in the Italian capital.
 Rome is a beautiful city that combines the essence of millennial history with a modern future.
-Rome has everything to cater to the taste of every global traveler, irrespective of whether it is about browsing through the historical past of Rome, the modern attractions, or the vibrant nightlife in Rome.
+Rome has everything to cater to the taste of every global traveler, irrespective of whether it is about browsing through the historical past of Rome, the modern attractions, visiting the museums ,or the vibrant nightlife in Rome.
 Explore Italy’s best art, architecture, beauty, history, cuisine, and culture in Rome.
 The second day is dedicated to the Vatican City’s exploration.

 Day 1 Attractions: The Colosseum, Roman Forum and Palatine Hill, Via dei Fori Imperiali, Altar of the Fatherland, Piazza Navona, and the historic heart of Rome (Pantheon, Trevi Fountain, Spanish Steps)

 Each historical site in Italy has a special significance and place in its heritage.
-Look to cover all the Day 1 attractions to make the best use of the day.
+Look over all the Day 1 attractions to make the best use of the day.
 Start off from your hotel or accommodation after a scrumptious breakfast as you explore walking over the buzzing Rome streets.

 Day 2 Attractions: The Vatican Museum, the Sistine Chapel, St. Peter’s Basilica, Tiber River, Villa Borghese Gardens, Borghese Gallery/Castel Sant’Angelo